ulrich-merkel/client-side-cache/README.md

 + Store image files and append them to dom (via automatical base64 encoding)
 + Control the html5 application cache api state (offline cache)
 + Gracefully degrades when the browser doesn't support html5 storage (resources are then just loaded via xhr and won't be cached)
++ No external library is neccessary for the code to work

 **JavaScript files**